ingadhoc/rancher-catalog/README.md

 * Test stack

 This stack provides the same services as the *Simple Odoo Stack* but times 3 as mentioned above.

+# Known Issues

+## Base Stack

+You must supply a postfix hostname
+If you do not supply the postfix hostname since 'hostname -f' fails in the postfix-dockprox container.